gaib-ai/symbiotic-super-sum/README.md

 -   **`SymbioticLzDVN.sol`**: A custom LayerZero DVN contract.
     -   **On the source chain**, it implements the `IDVN` interface to provide fee quotes for its verification services.
-    -   **On the destination chain**, it exposes a `verifyWithSymbiotic` function, which accepts a proof from the Symbiotic network.
-After successfully verifying this proof against the on-chain `Settlement` contract, it calls the standard `ReceiveUln302.verify()` function.
+    -   **On the destination chain**, it exposes a `verifyWithSymbiotic` function.
+This function accepts a proof from the Symbiotic network, verifies it against the on-chain `Settlement` contract, and—if valid—calls the standard `ReceiveUln302.verify()` function to inform LayerZero of the successful verification.
 -   **`ReceiveUln302.sol`**: The **standard** LayerZero "receive" Message Library.
     - It is *not* a custom contract.
 We use the official, audited version.
-    - Through standard LayerZero configuration, it is set up to trust *only* the `SymbioticLzDVN` contract's address as a valid verifier for our application.
+    - Through standard LayerZero configuration for the `AID` OApp, it is set up to trust *only* the `SymbioticLzDVN` contract's address as a valid verifier.
--   **Symbiotic & LayerZero Stacks**: The full suite of Symbiotic contracts (`Settlement`, `ValSetDriver`, etc.) and the standard LayerZero contracts (`EndpointV2`, `SendUln302`, etc.) are deployed, along with the `AID` OApp.
+-   **Symbiotic & LayerZero Stacks**: The full suite of Symbiotic contracts (`Settlement`, `ValSetDriver`, etc.) and the standard LayerZero contracts (`EndpointV2`, `SendUln302`, etc.) are deployed.
+The Symbiotic contracts are deployed by the `LocalDeploy.s.sol` script during the Docker network setup, while the LayerZero stack and the `AID` OApp are deployed by the `SymbioticLzDvnDeploy.s.sol` script.

 ### Off-Chain Nodes (`dvn-node`)